 - Find your target's business email address using the tools listed here.

-- Write a value-based cold email introduction.
+- Write a value-based email introduction.
 Make sure it covers in no more than four two-line paragraphs why they should reply to you.
 Send it to the prospect's business email address.

 - Revise your email to remove any self-serving language.